2024 International Conference Agenda

 GENERAL SESSION

-CULTIVATING SUCCESS IN THE HEARTLAND
+CULTIVATING SUCCESS IN THE HEARTLAND (The Ledger - Sixth Floor)

 The Heartland is blossoming into a hub of innovation and growth and the long-term vision for a sustainable and prosperous future is setting the stage to create groundbreaking impacts on the community.
 Learn how Ross DeVol, President and Chief Executive Officer, Heartland Forward, and former Chief Research Officer for the Milken Institute, has accelerated the vision of revitalization and expanded the impact of research parks and innovation districts, transforming local and regional economies.